Cost Function Unrolling in Unsupervised Optical Flow: Related Work

 \section{Related Work}

 Total Variation (TV) minimization has been a significant field of research in robust statistics \cite{Huber.Wiley.ea1981Robuststatistics}.
 It was introduced to Image Processing and Computer Vision tasks by \cite{RUDIN1992259} and showed superior performance over previous methods mainly due to its edge preserving property.
-However, solving TV regularized problems has shown to be non-trivial, mainly as the $L^1$ norm is non-differentiable at zero.
-Differentiable relaxations were proposed by \cite{huber1964robust,charbonnier1997deterministic,Chambolle1997ImageRV}, however iterative variational methods have proven more effective \cite{doi:10.1080/00207160500069904,zach2007duality,admm0}.
+However, solving TV regularized problems has shown to be non-trivial, mainly as the $L^1$ norm is non-differentiable at zero \cite{bredies2010total}.
+Differentiable relaxations were proposed by \cite{huber1964robust,charbonnier1997deterministic,Chambolle1997ImageRV}, however iterative methods have proven more effective \cite{doi:10.1080/00207160500069904,zach2007duality,admm0}.
+A vast research regarding $L^1$ relaxations is given in \nolinebreak\cite{sun2014quantitative}.

-Introducing trainable DNN models to Computer Vision tasks has brought a significant performance boost.
+Introducing trainable DNN models to Computer Vision has brought a significant performance boost to many tasks, such as image denoising \cite{gou2022multi}, graph matching \cite{lin2023graph} and optical flow \cite{teed2020raft}.
 The lack of labeled data available for training has pushed many DNN algorithms towards unsupervised learning.
 Not surprisingly, the TV smoothness regularization can be found in the cost functions of many unsupervised works both past and recent.
-As DNN algorithms use gradient descent algorithms for optimization, the non-differentiability of the $L^1$ norm at zero has been commonly bypassed either by differentiable approximations \cite{meister2017unflow} or by using its sub-gradients \nolinebreak \cite{kim2020unsupervised,jonschkowski2020matters,luo2021upflow}.
+As DNN algorithms use gradient descent algorithms for optimization, the non-differentiability of the $L^1$ norm at zero has been commonly bypassed either by differentiable approximations \cite{meister2017unflow} or by using its sub-gradients \nolinebreak (eq. \ref{eq:sub_gradient}) \cite{kim2020unsupervised,jonschkowski2020matters,luo2021upflow}.

+Regularizer learning, a recent field of research, attempts to learn regularizers through incorporating designated learnable units.
+Learned analysis operators for regularized image restoration were proposed in \cite{chen2014insights}.
+Variational Networks, introduced in \cite{kobler2017variational}, featured a multi-residual \cite{abdi2016multi} structure inspired by the proximal gradient update steps.